Explore our Drama facilities with Guildhall students

 Support during in person, live auditions

 The Audition Panel understands that, inevitably, you will be nervous and having faced auditions themselves, will be sympathetic.
-Usually, during final recall auditions, there will be an Audition Steward who is either a graduate of our acting programme or a current student, to show you where to go and to help you.
-They will prompt if you 'dry', but make sure you have copies of your monologues with you.
+Usually, during second round auditions and final recall auditions, there will be an Audition Steward who is either a graduate of our Acting programme or a current student, to show you where to go and to help you.
+They will prompt if you 'dry' in second round auditions; ensure you have copies of your monologues with you.

 There will usually be a table and a couple of chairs available should you need them.

-Do not worry if the Audition Panel stops you midway through a monologue or makes notes, or if the Panel does not ask you to sing.
+Do not worry if the Audition Panel stops you midway through a monologue or makes notes.
 It may be more useful for the Panel to spend longer in discussion with you.

 Our Audition Panel members